PatelGH0512/acquisitions/README.md

 - Password update flow exists in validation but is not yet wired to re-hash on update (current `updateUser` updates fields as provided).

 ---

-## 11) 2–3 Sentence Summary (for teammates)

-Acquisitions is a layered Express API that uses Drizzle ORM over Neon Postgres to provide user authentication and user management endpoints.
-Requests flow through security middleware (Helmet/Arcjet), optional JWT/RBAC middleware, then controllers that validate input with Zod and call services for database operations.
-The project is container-ready, testable with Jest/Supertest, and designed as a solid backend starter for production-style APIs.